Real Name: Dr. Evelyn Clarice Sarah Necker

 vengeance on Death Wreck if he ever met him again.

-(Death's Head II#1, Death's Head III#9 (fb)) - Minion returned to from a mission and displayed a flippancy that worried Dr Necker.
+(Death's Head II#1, Death's Head III#9 (fb)) - Minion returned from a mission and displayed a flippancy that worried Dr. Necker.
 He mentioned that he had encountered the mechanoid Freelance Peacekeeping Agent known as Death's Head's on his last mission, before vanishing off on his next one without her consent.
-Dr Necker had Gaffney get a fix on him with the continuum tracker while Sebble called a virtual reality conference of A.I.M.'s executive committee.
+Dr. Necker had Gaffney get a fix on him with the continuum tracker while Sebble called a virtual reality conference of A.I.M.'s executive committee.
 She gave them a progress report and asked for more backup facilities and a higher budget.
 The conference tied her up longer than she would have liked, and on her return to the project lab she asked after Minion's progress.
-The cyborg was mid-jump on a time-loop through to Zeta Reticula @2456 AD whilst hunting Lehdrox.
-The fact that the length of the mission had been estimated at seventeen minutes, and he was overdue by nine minutes, concerned Dr Necker.
+The cyborg was mid-jump on a time-loop through Zeta Reticula circa 2456 AD while hunting Lehdrox.
+The fact that the length of the mission had been estimated at seventeen minutes, and he was overdue by nine minutes, concerned Dr. Necker.
 When Minion returned, he was followed by Death's Head.
-Minion assimilated the mechanoids instincts, but they began to overload his systems.
-He teleported after his next target, Reed Richards, AKA Mr Fantastic.
-Dr Necker prepared to follow him.
+Minion assimilated the mechanoid's instincts, but they began to overload his systems.
+He teleported after his next target, Reed Richards, aka Mr. Fantastic in Reality-616's modern era.
+Dr. Necker prepared to follow him.

-(Death's Head III#10 (fb)) - After travelling in time to the modern era of Earth 616, Dr Necker spent six weeks scouring A.I.M.'s Ice Borg archives for a potential host body for a new Minion cyborg and chose Kite from a shortlist of ninety potential candidates.
+(Death's Head III#10 (fb)) - After returning to the modern era of Earth-616, Dr. Necker spent six weeks scouring A.I.M.'s Ice Borg archives for a potential host body for a new Minion cyborg and chose Kite from a shortlist of ninety potential candidates.

 (Death's Head III#2) - As Kite wandered from Paxton, Oregon, towards Chicago, Illinois, in pursuit of the Sapphire Lotus, Dr. Necker and an assistant located and began observing him.